smasky/UQPyL/README.md

 **UQPyL** is a Python package for **Uncertainty Quantification** and **Optimization** of computational models and their associated problems (e.g., model calibration, resource scheduling, product design).
 It includes a wide range of methods and algorithms for Design of Experiments, Sensitivity Analysis, Optimization (Single- and Multi-objective).
 Additionally, **Surrogate Models** are built-in for solving computationally expensive problems.

----

 ## Main Features
 1. **Comprehensive Sensitivity Analysis and Optimization**: Implements widely used sensitivity analysis methodologies and optimization algorithms.
-2. **Running History and Result Save**: Enable users to track and save the history and results of their running.
+2. **Running Display and Result Save**: Enable users to track and save the history and results of their running.
 3. **Advanced Surrogate Modeling**: Integrates diverse surrogate models and auto-tunning technique to enhance these model performances.
-4. **Rich Application Resources**: Provides a comprehensive suite of benchmark problems and practical case studies, enabling users to get started quickly. (✅**Recent Planing:** For water science research, we plan to customize the interface to integrate water-related models with UQPyL, enhancing usability and functionality, like [SWAT-UQ](https://github.com/smasky/SWAT-UQ).
+4. **Rich Application Resources**: Provides a comprehensive suite of benchmark problems and practical case studies, enabling users to get started quickly. (👉**Recent Planing:** For water science research, we plan to customize the interface to integrate water-related models with UQPyL, enhancing usability and functionality, like [SWAT-UQ](https://github.com/smasky/SWAT-UQ).
 So, **if you have interest, please contact us to collaborate.**).
 5. **Modular and Extensible Architecture**: Encourages and facilitates the development of novel methods or algorithms by users, aligning with our commitment to openness and collaboration. (**We appreciate and welcome contributions**)

 ## Installation